KNMI/covjson-pydantic/README.md

 ## TODOs
 Help is wanted in the following areas to fully implement the CovJSON spec:
-* The following domain types have limited support:
+* The polygon based domain types are not supported.
-* The following domain types are not supported:
+* The `Trajectory` and `Section` domain type are not supported.
+* The `NdArray` only supports `float` data.
+* Not all requirements in the spec relating different fields are implemented.

 ## License